-It's that time of the year -- the sun is coming out, and families are spending more time at the pool, the beach, and just outside in general.
+It’s that time of the year — the sun is coming out, and families are spending more time at the pool, the beach, on vacation, and just outside in general.

-Following are some things to keep in mind as you spend more time in the summer sun.
+Following are some things to keep in mind as you spend more time in the summer sun to help you have a healthier sunny summer experience.

 1. Skip the Spray

-SPF protects you from UVB rays - the ones that will cause you to burn.
+Did you know that SPF only measures protection from UVB rays – the ones that will cause you to burn?!

 But the UVA rays are the ones that cause skin cancer and a higher SPF will not give you extra protection from those rays.
-You'll be likely tempted to use a high SPF sunscreen, thinking that you can only apply it once and have all the protection you need.
-Instead, choose a lower SPF with broad spectrum coverage.
+You’ll be likely tempted to use a high SPF sunscreen, thinking that you can only apply it once and have all the protection you need.
+Instead, choose a lower SPF with broad spectrum coverage and definitely look to zinc oxide to address UVA rays.

 3. Skip the Retinyl Palmitate